Theme

 What appears notable

-Based on the official repository, the main point of interest is the way Spec Kit ties specification-writing, CLI setup, templates, and agent integrations into one workflow system instead of treating them as separate concerns.
+Based on the official repository, what readers may want to notice is the way Spec Kit ties specification-writing, CLI setup, templates, and agent integrations into one workflow system instead of treating them as separate concerns.

 Before using